$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Introduction

-\end{theorem} \begin{remark}(Geometric meaning of the variables)\\ In this model, we notice what the geometric role of each variable from $\Lambda(u,x,d)$ is: \begin{itemize} \item[$\bullet$]$x$ encodes in some sense the linking number with the knot, seen as a winding number around punctures \item[$\bullet$]$d$ on the other hand has an extra datum, encoding the twisting of the Lagrangians in the configuration space \item[$\bullet$]$u$ captures the major difference between the semisimplicity/ non-semisimplicity of the invariant, which comes as a power of the variable $x$, so a power of the linking number with the knot. \end{itemize} \end{remark}
+\end{theorem} \begin{remark}[Geometric meaning of the variables] In this paper, we notice what the geometric role of each variable from $\Lambda_N(u,x,d)$ is: \begin{itemize} \item[$\bullet$]$x$ encodes the linking number with the link, as a winding number around punctures \item[$\bullet$]$d$ on the other hand has an extra datum, encoding the twisting of the Lagrangians in the configuration space \item[$\bullet$]$u$ captures the major difference between the semisimplicity/ non-semisimplicity of the invariant, which comes as a power of the variable $x$, so a power of the linking number with the link. \end{itemize} \end{remark}